 Will NgAgo strongly challenge CRISPR in coming years?
 Take our poll and also see the results to find out what others thought.
 2020 update: NgoAgo has ending up going nowhere, but 4 years ago we didn’t know that would be it’s fate although some of us were skeptical early on.

-Day 2 of the Human Gene Editing Summit in DC was quite interesting and added more depth to the meeting overall.
+Day 2 of the Human Gene Editing Summit in DC (#GeneEditSummit) was quite interesting and added more depth to the meeting overall.
 For specific talks, see my two posts from yesterday here and here.
 Also see my top takeaways from Day 1.
 What were the top highlights of Day 2 of #GeneEditSummit?
 Somatic work.
 We shouldn’t only focus on germline human genetic modifications even if that is the most explosive issue.
 Yesterday we heard about striking developments in the arena of somatic/adult gene editing …Read More

+A few weeks back I started a poll focusing on whether people would have a designer baby if they could.
+With nearly 200 responses so far, the results are very mixed (see image).
 One conclusion from this I think is that we need more information on possible risks versus benefits.
 Another element here is that the poll, as one commenter pointed out, did not divide between health-related and enhancement motivations behind having the designer baby.
 I may do a future poll including that divide. …Read More

 Please take our new poll.
 Would you have a genetically modified baby?
 There are a lot of issues and even feelings to factor into this question Please tell us in the comments why you voted the way you did.